dudziakm/syringe/README.md

 * Create an IIS site
 * Create C:\syringe folder with an example file.

-Follow the "Configure OAuth" steps above
+Follow the "Configure OAuth" and "Start the service" steps above